mrjxtr/Coffee_Sales_Analysis/Readme.md

-- The overall upward trend in sales suggests that the business is growing, but the decline towards the end of June could be a concern.
+- The overall **upward trend** in sales suggests that the **business is growing**, but the **decline towards the end of June** could be a concern.
 Analyzing factors such as seasonality or marketing efforts during this period could provide more context.

-- Rebecca Edwards and Diana Collins are key contributors to sales success.
+- **Rebecca Edwards** and Diana Collins are key contributors to sales success.
 It may be beneficial to examine their strategies and consider ways to replicate their success across the team.

-- The popularity of Latte and Mocha could indicate customer preference, and there might be an opportunity to further promote these products, perhaps through bundling or targeted promotions.
+- The **popularity of Latte and Mocha** could indicate customer preference, and there might be an opportunity to further promote these products, perhaps through bundling or targeted promotions.